 Among other things, we help to schedule meetings between stakeholders, department leads, and 3rd parties to define expected deliverables from each of them to unblock project evolution.
 As well as ensure cross-service alignment between teams during user research, design, technology, customer lifecycle, traffic acquisition planning, and more.

 Discovery culminates with the roadmap expressing your project delivery across multiple streams, with visibility on when each stream is engaged and which milestones were agreed to be delivered on a particular date.
-What can be more calming than moving confidently along your project roadmap towards a successful go-live!
+What can be more calming than moving confidently along your project roadmap toward a successful go-live!

 The project is as successful as the business case and ambition we can define.
 It is the key stakeholders who hold this vision and we have a methodology to identify and engage with them to elicit the needs and goals of your business that we can achieve together with technology enablement.